 The Torah tells us that Purim is a holiday that will never be forgotten – and thousands of years later, we’re still dressing up in costumes, reading the megillah, and celebrating with friends and family.
 But, how are we meant to relate to the Biblical story of Esther, thousands of years later?
 How does Queen Esther's story deepen our understanding what Purim means in a modern context?

 In this series, Rabbi Fohrman teaches us that the real theme underlying Purim is the power of memory and how important the role of memory is in the process of repentance and reconciliation.

 Purim is an astounding holiday, and when I it's 'astounding,' I mean it's astounding that we made it into a holiday!
-If you take a look at the Megillah, it seems to chronicle a victory that was, for lack of a better word, political.
+If you take a look at the megillah, the megillah seems to chronicle a victory that was, for lack of a better word, political.

-Mordecai and Esther managed, through political maneuvering, to save Jews, who would have been threatened with a national holocaust.
+Mordecai and Esther managed, through deft political maneuvering, to save Jews, who would have been threatened with a national holocaust.
 Now, that's a great thing!
-But you kind of have to ask yourself, "What are we suppose to take out of that?
-Is there anything spiritual, is there anything meaningful, that you and I, two millennium later, are suppose to take out of that?"
-It doesn't seem like we are actually learning anything in terms of how to be better human beings, and we normally associate religion with that – we're trying to figure out how is it we're supposed to live our lives.
+But you kind of have to ask yourself, "What are we supposed to take out of that?
+Is there anything spiritual, is there anything meaningful, that you and I, two millennia later, are suppose to take out of that?"
+It doesn't seem like we are actually learning anything in terms of how to be better human beings, and we normally associate religion with that – with trying to figure out how is it we're supposed to live our lives.

 And while I do have some sympathy for that, I come back to this question, "What does it mean for us?"

 What Should Esther's Story Mean to Us Today?